FriendsOfREDAXO/rexfactor/README.md

 - `Reduce Symbol Visibility (Privatization):` This use case involves reducing the visibility of symbols in the codebase to ease future refactoring and reduce the chance of unintended use.

--  `Use Early Returns:` In this use case, the goal is to reduce the complexity of code by using early returns to exit a function as soon as possible if a certain condition is met.
+-  `Use Early Returns:` In this use case, the goal is to reduce the complexity of code by using early returns.

 ### PHPUnit Version Migrations: